swiftlang/swift-evolution/proposals/0113-rounding-functions-on-floatingpoint.md

 - `(4.0).rounded(.up) == 4.0`
 - `(4.0).rounded(.down) == 4.0`

-Note: the rounding rules in the `RoundingRule` enum correspond to those in IEEE 754.
+Note: the rounding rules in the `FloatingPointRoundingRule` enum correspond to those in IEEE 754, with the exception of `.awayFromZero`.

 ## Impact on existing code